 Using automatic enrolment declaration of compliance online

-Declaration of compliance is a secure, online service accessed through the Government Gateway
+Declaration of compliance is a secure online service

 Contributions and funding